Zum Hauptinhalt springen

 Affected by dissolved metal ions and requires frequent calibration

-Not suitable for all acids (e.g. oxidizing acids)
+Not suitable for all acids (e.g., oxidizing acids)

-No differentiation between acid and metal content
+No distinction between acid and metal content

-• Monitoring the acid concentration in the pickling bath is crucial for ensuring the effectiveness of the pickling process
+• Monitoring the acid concentration in the pickling bath is crucial for the effectiveness of the pickling process

-• The pickling bath should be cleaned and descaled regularly to prevent the buildup of iron oxide and other contaminants
+• The pickling bath should be regularly cleaned and descaled to prevent the buildup of iron oxide and other contaminants

 Would you like to contact us?